Skip to content

 Additional notes:

-• Permit validity: Tied to one employer—changing jobs requires a new application.
+• Permit validity: Tied to one employer—changing jobs requires a new work permit application.

 • Fees: Work permits cost ~PLN 100–187 (€23–44), visas €80–90, residence card €23.